 The Group makes contributions in line with the General Organisation for Social Insurance Regulations and are calculated as a percentage of employees' wages.
 Payments made to state-managed retirement benefit schemes are dealt with as payments to defined contribution plans where the Group's obligations under the schemes are equivalent to those arising in a defined contribution retirement benefit plan.
-Payments made to defined contribution retirement benefit plans are charged as an expense as they fall due.
+Payments made to defined contribution retirement benefit plan.
+Payments made